Life insurance for estate planning

 Yes.
 The proceeds of a life insurance policy pay out directly to the designated beneficiary and are immediately available for their use.

-How do I keep life insurance proceeds out of my estate?
+How do you keep life insurance proceeds separate from the rest of your estate?

-First, make sure you name a specific beneficiary as opposed to your estate.
-Next, you can create an irrevocable life insurance trust (ILIT) to own the policy and distribute the death benefit using a trustee.
-This way, the death benefit will not be included as part of your taxable estate.
+If you want to ensure your life insurance policy doesn’t pay out to your estate, make sure you name a specific beneficiary as opposed to your estate.
+You can also create a trust to manage the policy.
+This way, the money won’t be included as part of your taxable estate.

 References